darthrichlius/Better-software-design-explained/README.md

 - **Cloud Computing Principles and Best Practices**: Build company-grade application systems that scale.
 - **Artificial Intelligence**: Jump into the train of Artificial Intelligence and Machine Learning.
 - **Refactoring Excellence**: Best practices to refactor as a chief.
-- **Coding Principles**: Cheat sheet on important principles like OOP, Functional Programming, ...
+- **Coding Principles**: Important principles over Data Structures, Algorithms, OOP, Functional Programming, ...

 ## HOW-TO-CONSUME